adamdoescode/AdamsQuotes/sampleQuotes.md

-*Quote* Mindful of the poet Horace’s advice that profound truths are often best disguised as jokes (“Ridentem dicere verum quid vetat?” or “What prevents a laughing man from telling the truth?”), *Sauce:* Neurotribes
+*Quote* Mindful of the poet Horace’s advice that profound truths are often best disguised as jokes (“Ridentem dicere verum quid vetat?” or “What prevents a laughing man from telling the truth?”)
+*Source:* Neurotribes